 For teens, figuring out how to stay busy during the summer can be a challenge.

 Some teens may be too young to get a job but too old for summer camp.
 And for those who are old enough for a job, transportation might be difficult.
 On top of that, finding a job for only two or three months can be tricky.

 So, what’s a good way to stay busy during the summer that parents will approve of and teens will enjoy?
 Volunteering at a local food bank or food pantry is a fantastic option.
 It will expose teens to potential careers they might not have thought about.
 It’ll look amazing on their resume, and volunteering will make them feel good too.

 There are tons of cool (even by teen standards) ways to get involved at pantries and food banks during the summer.
 Check out a couple of options below!

 1. Volunteer at a meal program for kids

-Volunteers at summer meals sites often hang out with younger kids and help serve breakfast or lunch.
+Volunteers at summer meal sites often hang out with younger kids and help serve breakfast or lunch.
 And here’s a plus: lots of summer meal sites are outside, so teens won’t be missing out on the sunshine – and might be more open to trying it out because of that.

 2. Help out at a food pantry

 There’s a lot to do at local food pantries.
 The most common volunteer activity is handing out food to hungry people during pantry hours.
 But, most food pantries also need help from teens once or twice a week unloading, organizing, and stocking the food they receive from a food bank delivery truck.
 This is a great way to help out a pantry if you’re nervous about volunteering for the first time.

 3. Start a summer food drive